A copy of my CV can be found here, and brief bio here.

 I am very interested in promoting technology and computing to young women and have given many presentations to young people about the exciting careers available to them in information technology.
 I am a member of the University of Toronto Department of Computer Science Women in Computer Science community.

-I live in North America's first planned community, the lovely Don Mills (check out the Shops) with my husband (Donny), two wonderful children (Andrew and Hazel), one dog (Woody).
+I live in North America's first planned community, the lovely Don Mills (ranked #2 in the best places to live in Toronto in a Toronto Life article) with my husband (Donny), two wonderful children (Andrew and Hazel), one dog (Woody).
 Our cat Nelson died on June 26, 2011 and our other cat Smokey died on Feb.
 6, 2008.